 The college uses reasonable efforts to maintain the security of private information (as defined in the New York State Information Security Breach and Notification Act, as amended "ISBNA" (General Business Law § 889-aa; State Technology Law § 208) that it creates, receives, maintains, or transmits to prevent unauthorized use and/or disclosure of that private information; and implement administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of electronic private information.
 The college agrees to fully disclose to the ISBNA, and any other applicable law, any breach of the security of a system following discovery or notification of the breach in the system to any resident of New York State whose private information was, or is reasonably believed to have been acquired, without valid authorization ("Security Incidents").
 The disclosure shall be made in the most expedient time possible.
 In the event of a security incident, OCC has an obligation to notify individuals whose private information has been or may have been compromised.
 In such an instance, OCC will determine the manner in which such notification will be provided to the individuals involved pursuant to the ISBNA.

-College Computing technology that is suspected or determined to a) violate
+incidents generally defined as: 1) any event involving OCC information technology or systems that is suspected or determined to a) violate

 applicable state or federal law or regulation; b) be harmful to the security or

-Networks; or d) cause unexpected disruption to Onondaga Community College
+networks; or d) cause unexpected disruption to OCC

 connection with academic, disciplinary, or administrative investigations.
 An IT

 - IT Security Incidents.
-The IT Security Incident response procedures are
+IT security incident response procedures are

 including information resources, from future unauthorized access, use or